Simulating Hard Attention Using Soft Attention: Soft Attention, LTL and Counting

 \section{Soft Attention, LTL and Counting}

-In this section, we give a series of constructions to show that a $\SMAT$ can simulate a formula in the logical language $\LTLCMon$ defined by \citet{barcelo2023logical}, which augments $\LTL$ with counting terms.
-We find it useful to factor $\LTLCMon$ into three logics, which account for three different types of hard-attention patterns: \begin{itemize} \item $\TLPN$, which accounts for immediate predecessor and successor, e.g. $n$-grams \item $\TLSU$, which accounts for tie-breaking, e.g. flip-flops or induction heads \item $\TLCCMon$, which accounts for numerical relations, e.g. \prob{Parity} or \prob{Majority}. \end{itemize}
+As mentioned above, \citet{barcelo2023logical} introduced a temporal logic with counting, $\LTLCMon$ (to be defined below), and showed that it can be simulated by $\AHAT$s.
+The languages definable in $\LTLCMon$ therefore form a subclass of those recognized by $\AHAT$s that might be more amenable to simulation by $\SMAT$s.
+To show this, we find it useful to factor $\LTLCMon$ into three logics, which account for three different types of hard-attention patterns: \begin{itemize} \item $\TLPN$, which accounts for immediate predecessor and successor, for example, $n$-grams (\cref{sec:prev-and-next}). \item $\TLSU$, which accounts for tie-breaking, for example, flip-flops or induction heads (\cref{sec:since_until}). \item $\TLCCMon$, which accounts for numerical relations, for example, \prob{Parity} or \prob{Majority} (\cref{sec:utlcmon}). \end{itemize}